 They only have around eight beers for sale but trust us when we say those eight are made well!

-The DDH Neipa will transport you from the mountains to the beach, with explosions of pineapple and salt.
+The DDH Neipa will transport you from the mountains to the beach, with plenty of pineapple and salt.
 They also have 7th Street Citrus, an imperial pale ale made with Citra.
 They offer non beer drinks for any non-beer drinking friends.

 Address: 645 Main St, Honesdale